holoviz/panel/doc/tutorials/basic/align.md

 ).servable()
 ```

-:::{note}
+:::{tip}
-The `margin` value can take a single value, a 2-tuple (top/bottom, left/right), or a 4-tuple (top, right, bottom, left).
+The `margin` parameter can take a single value, a 2-tuple (top/bottom, left/right), or a 4-tuple (top, right, bottom, left).
 :::

 ::::

 :::::

-:::{note}
+:::{tip}
-As a rule of thumb
+As a rule of thumb:

-- Use `align` to change the overall alignment.
+- Use `align` to adjust the overall alignment.
-- use `margin` to change the alignment minimally or add some fixed size spacing.
+- Use `margin` for fine-tuning alignment or adding fixed-size spacing.
-- use `Spacer` to change the overall alignment or spacing when `align` is not enough.
+- Use `Spacer` for broader alignment or spacing adjustments when `align` alone isn't sufficient.
 :::

 ## Exercise: Align Cards

-Run the code below:
+Let's practice aligning cards within a container.
+Run the code snippet below:

 ```{pyodide}
 import panel as pn